estelle/flexbox/draft/04_flex_examples.md

           flex: 3;
         }

-Remember, the [flex property, including the basis](link to basis), is set on the flex items, not the container.
+Remember, the [`flex` property, including the basis](link to basis), is set on the flex items, not the container.

-In our home page example, the sections are both flex items and flex containers.
+In our home page example, the `section`s are both flex items and flex containers.
 We turned them into flex containers with a direction of column to enable forcing the buttons to the bottom.
 Our sections' paragraphs are of differing heights, so the buttons aren't by default aligned at the bottom.
-By giving the paragraphs within the home sections a growth factor, they grow to take up all the distributable space, pushing the button down to the bottom of the section:
+By only allowing the paragraphs to grow by giving them, but not the image or button a growth factor, they grow to take up all the distributable space, pushing the button down to the bottom of the section:

     main > section > p {
       flex: 1;